School Social Work at BASD

 Youth Service Bureau

-Mental Health Community Committee logo
+Mental Health Community Committee lightbulb logo

-Centre County's Mental Health Community Committee is committed to promoting mental health awareness, community partnerships, and education regarding mental health services, support, and training opportunities
+Centre County's Mental Health Community Committee is committed to promoting mental health awareness, community partnerships, and education regarding mental health services, support, and training opportunities.
+The resources page also includes information on housing, transportation, food, employment, and more.

 School Teams & Programs